 Attackers are constantly looking for new ways to exploit software and hardware vulnerabilities and gain access to critical or personal data.
 This way they can ransom the information that they gain for personal profit, or can cause untold damage by corrupting or sharing data online.
 The impact for businesses can be enormous, resulting in millions of dollars in fines and damages.
 And that’s not even taking into consideration the implications for their reputation.

-How Can You Avoid a Data Breach?
+How Can You Prevent A Data Breach?

 We’ve answered the question of “What is a data breach?” and have looked at the different ways that data can be leaked.
 The question that remains is how can companies prevent cybercriminals, and even their own employees, from breaching their data, and reduce the impact that data leaks can have on their business?